-The largest impact from discharge volume to the active sewage lagoons would be from the refurbishment period of the Overhaul Alternative from the increase of 180 refurbishment workers.
-Impacts from increases during the post-refurbishment operational period of the Overhaul Alternative, and the transition period would also occur due to the increase of 50 and 45 naval spent nuclear fuel handling workers, respectively.
+The largest increase from discharge volume to the active sewage lagoons would be from the refurbishment period of the Overhaul Alternative from the increase of 180 refurbishment workers.
+Increases during the post-refurbishment operational period of the Overhaul Alternative, and the transition period would also occur due to the increase of 50 and 45 naval spent nuclear fuel handling workers, respectively.
+However, there would be no impacts because the total discharge would be within the design operating parameters of the active sewage lagoons.
 Under the No Action Alternative, while operations in ECF continue, discharge volume of sanitary wastewater to the active sewage lagoons would not change.
 If operations in ECF cease under the No Action Alternative, there could be a decrease in discharge volume to the active sewage lagoons.
 During the construction period of the New Facility Alternative, discharge volume of sanitary wastewater to the active sewage lagoons would not change due to the use of portable sanitary sewer systems.
 During the new facility operational period, the work force would decrease by about 110 personnel resulting in small decrease in sanitary wastewater discharge.